NCI-Team/team-training/CCNA/Layer 3/ACL.md

 - When should we use standard or extended ACL?
 - How do you apply an ACL to an interface on a router or switch?
 - How can you log matches to ACL rules for auditing or troubleshooting purposes?
+- Explain that parts of a line in an ACL.
+- What is the Remark part in the ACL?
 - Configure ACLs in your lab environment.
 Make sure it works.

 ### Addressing Table